3 Practices That Will Help Drive Innovation in Your Organization

 How to Drive Innovation

-We advocate for 3 practices that leaders can use to drive innovation forward at their organizations.
+We advocate for 3 practices that leaders can use to drive innovation forward in their organizations.
 Here’s how to drive innovation:

 - Define a key innovation challenge.